Economic Development 101: Building Calgary’s Future

 At the heart of Calgary’s approach to economic development is Uplook — our economic action plan for long-term prosperity.

-To ensure growth translates into a better quality of life for all Calgarians, we look beyond traditional economic indicators like GDP, employment, and inflation.
+To ensure growth translates into a better quality of life for all Calgarians, we track more than traditional economic indicators like GDP, employment, and inflation.
 Instead, Uplook focuses on where Calgary can lead — locally and globally — by driving innovation, attracting world-class talent and telling a bold story of opportunity.

 While CED is the steward of this plan, its success depends on collective action.
 From civic organizations to small business and global companies, everyone plays a role in shaping Calgary’s economic future.